BenjaminRocco/GA_Project_3/README.md

 1. With [PRAW](https://praw.readthedocs.io/en/stable/), collect posts from two subreddits, `democrats` and `Republican.`
 2. Utilize NLP modeling to train a classifier to predict from which subreddit a given post originated.
 In this binary classification problem the objective will be to create the most accurate and optimized model possible and quantify success by relying upon classification metrics such as sensitivity, specificity, precision, accuracy, and the misclassification rate.
+3. Stakeholders in this research will be individuals and organizations interested in learning how NLP models may differentiate between supporters of two different political parties based on language used in their posts and how accurately these predictions may be made.
+4. Therefore, this study will enable these stakeholders to understand the process and considerations that must be made in order to create a fully functional NLP model and distinguish between these groups in a highly technical and sophisticated manner so that they may design their own models for future research.

 # Primary Objective